 Step Two: Customize Optional Coverage

-The Silver, Gold, and Platinum plans all have several optional modules you can add on, giving you access to more benefits.
+The Silver, Gold, and Platinum plans all have several optional coverage you can add, giving you access to more benefits.

 These include International Outpatient, Health and Wellbeing, Vision and Dental, and Medical Evacuation and Repatriation.
 The offers on these modules differ depending on your base plan.